felipsant/participacaoLucros/README.md

 3 - Database Interaction

-    3.1 - Currently I am only saving the last result received by sending a Post Request to the method Funcionarios.
+    3.1 - Only storing the last imported JSON is stored on Funcionario Post/Update Requests.
+        I wrote a method Get so it's possible to see what Funcionarios currently are stored in the database.

 4 - Current Methods: